PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 You have learned a lot about git and a lot about processes used in most workflows using git nowadays.

 Make good use of it.
-There are still a lot of stuff to learn about git so here are a few:
+There are still a lot of stuff to learn about git so here are a few interesting commands:
 - git bisect
 - git cherry-pick
 - git clean